 What is LAUNCH?

 LAUNCH is an essential part of the NCH experience, providing a practical counterpart to complement your academic education.
-It is meant to provide you with two kinds of practical experience: knowledge about work and organisations, and how to succeed in different kinds of working environments.
-On the LAUNCH programme, we help you think about your future while you are studying for your degree, so that you are ready to succeed in your next steps after you graduate.
+LAUNCH provides you with two kinds of practical experience: knowledge about work and organisations, and how to succeed in different kinds of working environments.
+It helps you think about your future while you are studying for your degree, so that you are ready to succeed in your next steps after you graduate.

 One-to-one Careers Clinics

-Each year, you will also participate in Careers Clinics, either one-on-one or in groups of a few students with similar interests, with the College’s expert and highly experienced careers counsellors.
-They will help you map out what you want to do after NCH and will work with you to formulate a plan, tailored so that you can identify and achieve your individual goals.
+Each year, you will also participate in Careers Clinics, either one-on-one or in groups of a few students with similar interests, with the College’s expert and highly experienced careers advisers.
+They will help you map out what you want to do after NCH and will help formulate a tailored plan, allowing you to identify and achieve your individual goals.

 What will you learn?

-LAUNCH is designed as a learning-by-doing programme for skills that are helpful for success in working in professional teams and communities.
-Working in teams is central to the programme, as is thinking about a customer’s or client’s needs in order to generate interesting ideas and present them in convincing ways.
+LAUNCH is designed as a learning-by-doing programme to foster the skills needed to work in professional teams and communities.
+Working in teams is central to the programme, as is thinking about a customer or client’s needs in order to generate interesting ideas and present them in convincing ways.
 The presentation and teamwork skills are complemented with training in the basic technological and numerical literacy that are helpful in understanding the commercial implications of good ideas.

 The LAUNCH programme is intended to add to your academic studies at NCH by fostering curiosity about the world, and by providing a view to the activities and needs of larger organisations, such as charities and companies.
-This will not only help you work out what your role might be in an organisation, but also to practice and learn about the realities of project work before taking on real professional work.
+This will not only help you work out what your role might be in an organisation, but also to learn about the realities of project work.